Bulgaria Expels Two Russian Diplomats Over Spy Network - UrduPoint

 Prosecutors allege that those arrested last week belonged to a spy ring led by an ex-intelligence officer whose wife played the role of intermediary with the Russian embassy.

-The Russian embassy warned in a statement on Facebook that it could respond to the expulsons.
+The Russian embassy warned in a statement on Facebook that it could respond to the expulsions.

 It expressed "regret that once again this unfounded action by the Bulgarian authorities will not contribute to constructive dialogue between Russia and Bulgaria".